mwong510ca/15Puzzle_OptimalSolver/Solver Enhancement - Advanced version.md

 3. The cost is tiny.
 Compare to million of expansions, checking an additional thousand of reference boards is cheap.
 To pick a good range is a little tricky, I try my best to explain in English.
   * At least 30 initial estimate from goal state. - For any puzzle is far away from the goal state, it will check the reference collection.
-  * At most 30 estimate to the reference board. - For any puzzle is near by the reference baord, it will use it as advanced estimate.
+  * At most 30 estimate to the reference board. - For any puzzle is near by the reference board, it will use it as advanced estimate.
   * Reduce the range between best estimate and reference estimate.
 Find the shortest path to the reference board, update the best estimate if it is closer to the reference board.
     <pre>
        Example 1:                  Reference 1:                Reference 2: